bd/twidor/README.md

-[Rich Murphey](https://github.com/rich-murphey) modified Twidor to load [Twiddler v3 keyboard layouts](https://twiddler.tekgear.com/tuner/edit.xhtml), released a simplified windows installer, added build files and documentation, rewrote keypad display, rewrote layout to support macros and alternate key-maps, and added options such as thumb pad orientation and thumb pad labels visibility.
+[Rich Murphey](https://github.com/rich-murphey) modified Twidor to load [Twiddler v3 keyboard layouts](https://twiddler.tekgear.com/tuner/edit.xhtml), released debian and windows installers, added build files and documentation, rewrote portions of the GUI including layout, 1- and 2-key chord display, support for macros, alternate key-maps, loading user keymaps, lessons, and various GUI options.

 Lessons 8 and 9 were written by Simon Baldwin as part of [GNU Typist](https://www.gnu.org/software/gtypist/index.html), and are redistributed as permitted by the GPL.